 Kaiser Chiefs singer joins Voice

-Ricky Wilson, lead singer of the Kaiser Chiefs, has been added to the coaching line-up for next year's The Voice.
+Ricky Wilson, lead singer of chart act Kaiser Chiefs, has been added to the coaching line-up for next year's The Voice.

 He joins Kylie Minogue as a new addition to the panel as show bosses give the programme a revamp with a recently-announced overhaul of the presenters.